inspirehep/rest-api-doc/README.md

 ## Questions and comments

 If you have any issues using the API, would like some help, or have some suggestions for improving the API or its documentation, please open [an issue](https://github.com/inspirehep/rest-api-doc/issues) or [send us an email](mailto:feedback@inspirehep.net).

+## Terms of use

+Usage of the API is governed by our [terms of use](https://inspirehep.net/help/knowledge-base/terms-of-use/).
+As explained there in more detail, most of the metadata is available under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/), but restrictions apply to some fields, and bulk collection of email addresses is not allowed.

 ## API Overview